 Blue Planet Energy’s COO Chris Johnson had a chance to speak with Holly Secon, associate editor at Greenbiz Group, about the key to developing energy resilience.
 With recent power outages and wildfires across the Bay Area in mind, Johnson says, “We’re seeing that the old model of electrical grids is broken.
 It’s centralized, it’s far away and it’s controlled by a monopoly company.”

-To dive deeper into the microgrid story, here are two final interviews of Eric Faurot, CEO of Greenbiz Group and Douglas Ledbetter, project developer for Engie, speaking about the importance of energy storage in a microgrid and how the technology is accessible today.
+To dive deeper into the microgrid story, here are two final interviews of Eric Faurot, CEO of Greenbiz Group, and Douglas Ledbetter, the project developer for Engie, speaking about the importance of energy storage in a microgrid and how the technology is accessible today.

 Hats off to Greenbiz group for another excellent renewably-powered event and to all the microgrid partners who made it real.